-This is the biggest increase in the superannuation guarantee in the last 10 years; in recent history, the Federal Government increased super from 9% to 9.25% in 2013, and subsequently 9.25% to 9.5% in 2014.
+This is an increase from last year, which saw the contribution rising for the first time since 2014 from 9.5% to 10%.
+That was the biggest increase in the superannuation guarantee in the last 10 years; in recent history, the Federal Government increased super from 9% to 9.25% in 2013, and subsequently 9.25% to 9.5% in 2014.
 The government has planned further increases over the next few years, with it hitting 12% in 2025.

 For many employees, where their total salary package is inclusive of super, they’re seeing their take home pay reduce to match their superannuation changes.
 For instance, we’re seeing major banks, such as ANZ, cut their employees’ wages.

 CXC manages and payrolls our clients’ contingent workforces.
 In 2013, when the 9.25% superannuation guarantee increase was implemented, just 1% of our clients opted to give contractors the superannuation increase without reducing their take home pay.
-In 2021, we’ve seen this number increase 20 fold.
+In 2021, we saw this number increase 20 fold, a trend that is likely to continue in 2022.
 That’s despite – or potentially because – an unprecedented global pandemic, which has seen employers both look to cost savings as well as finding ways to stem the talent shortage.

 We predict that this number will slowly rise over the next four years of changes to superannuation.

 How do clients decide whether to pass on the super?

 As part of our services, we have seen a number of factors that influence whether companies chooses to pass the super increase on to the contractor, or deduct it from their take home pay.
 These include: